DAN First Aid Courses

 Basic Life Support: CPR and First Aid (BLS)

 This fundamental course prepares you to provide proper care for life-threatening illnesses or injuries until professional emergency medical care is available.
-The life-support skills taught in this course include one-person CPR, use of automatic external defibrillators, bleeding management, assisting a choking victim and responding to a person in shock.
+The life-support skills taught in this course include one- and two-rescuer CPR for adults, children and infants.
+Use of automatic external defibrillators, bleeding management, assisting a choking victims and responding to a person in shock.
 The first aid skills taught include conducting secondary assessments, splinting and responding to medical emergencies.

 Emergency Oxygen for Scuba Diving Injuries (EO2)